jamiejennings/rosie-pattern-language/doc/rpl.md

 | `local alias`  | The `local` keword must come first | `local alias h = [:xdigit:]` |

-#### Assignment statements
+#### Simple bindings

-As assignment like `d = [:digit:]` binds the name `d` to the expression on the right hand side of the `=` sign.
+A binding like `d = [:digit:]` binds the name `d` to the expression on the right hand side of the `=` sign.
 On the right hand side may be any [pattern expression](#pattern-expressions).
-An assignment achieves two things:

 * By binding a name, you can use the name in other expressions (in RPL code, on the command line, at the REPL).
-* When Rosie matches this named pattern, the input that matched will be included in the output.
+* When Rosie matches this named pattern, it captures the input that matched, and tags that input with the pattern name.

-When the output is JSON, you can see that the matching text is labeled with the name of the pattern, e.g.
+When the output is JSON, you can see that the matching text is labeled with the name of the pattern.
+The pattern name appears in the "type" field:

 ```
 $ rosie --rpl 'd = [:digit:]' -o json match d